Is “Business From the Home” the “New Normal” for 9 to 5?

 Also, if starting out, your startup investment for a home-based business is a lot lower, and there’s no commuting and other liabilities of the “normal” bricks-and-mortar business.

 Without a doubt, employers are very worried about their home-based staff not being productive, and this is a valid concern.
 Smart owners and executives are requiring Productivity Course Training before they will even consider approving their employees’ requests to continue to work from home.

 A great idea for employees is to include in their request to their employers proof that they have taken a reputable Work From Home Productivity Course.

 That so few people have taken notice of how Apple, Microsoft and so many other mega-giant business successes ALL started from their garages is beyond me.

 Hidden Opportunities Become Obvious

-The perfect storm of a pandemic and increasingly user-friendly technologies have given hundreds of millions of people the opportunity to consider a business from the home or; at least stay-at-home employment.
+The perfect storm of a pandemic and increasing user-friendly technologies have given hundreds of millions of people the opportunity to consider a business from the home or at least stay-at-home employment.

 And why not?
 To work from home offers so many different benefits.
 As I note below in the “Business From Home Ideas” section, the options mentioned for what to do as a from-home worker or business owner are just a few of what great ideas you could imagine for yourself.
 Consider them triggers for more great ideas.